Party leader Tymoshenko says tapes released by anti-corruption agencies have "nothing to do" with her

 - The anti-corruption bodies stated that Tymoshenko had been exposed for allegedly offering unlawful benefits to several MPs from other factions in exchange for voting for or against specific draft laws.

-- The case has been classified under Article 369.4 of the Criminal Code of Ukraine.
+- The case has been classified under Article 369.4 of the Criminal Code of Ukraine (offering, promising or giving an unlawful benefit).

 - On the morning of 14 January, sources in political circles told Ukrainska Pravda that anti-corruption agencies had served Yuliia Tymoshenko with a notice of suspicion.

-- A recording released by the National Anti-Corruption Bureau (NABU) shows Yuliia Tymoshenko, leader of the Batkivshchyna parliamentary faction, and an unidentified MP discussing a scheme for providing payments in exchange for specific votes in the Verkhovna Rada (Ukrainian parliament).
+- NABU has released a recording in which Tymoshenko and an unidentified MP can be heard discussing a scheme for providing payments in exchange for voting a certain way in the Verkhovna Rada (Ukrainian parliament).

 Support Ukrainska Pravda on Patreon!